Shamisen performer, builder, and educator

 With a goal to bring shamisen enthusiasts together, Kyle and fellow instructors have created hours of online lessons, (including a Free Crash Course), resources and a community.
 As of now, over 4000 members of Bachido have enjoyed hours of educational content, shared ideas with each other in the positive-spirited forum, and reaching towards Kyle’s ultimate goal – meeting up to play shamisen together as a real-life community!

 Every year since the founding of Bachido, Kyle strives to make new and creative ways to continue making shamisen fun and exciting for people.
-It has gone farther than he ever expected.
+The community has grown bigger than he ever expected.

 Hirosaki National Tsugaru Shamisen Tournament